 - Preparation For a discussion among a learning community to be profitable, preparation and a common reference must exist.
 Before every class meeting, the material to be covered that session (see Meeting Schedule) will be reviewed by careful reading of the course notes as well as aggregation of any additional material needed by the individual learner.
 It is highly recommended that each student keep a detailed notebook which should include documentation and details of the learning process.
 Any questions or comments that arise in the preparation period should be recorded in the notebook and brought to the class meeting. - Classroom Participation Our synchronous discussions will begin with a socratic review of the important points of previous topics.
 This will consist of the instructor asking students about those topics, and a discussing them.
+At the beginning of every meeting, the concepts of the previous meeting will be reviwed.
 Throughout the meeting, questions from students regarding material of the day are encouraged.
 At the conclusion of the meeting, concept questions, sometimes closely related to the Concept Quizzes will be posed to summarize the topics of the day.
-A subjective grade associated with individual student participation will be assessed by the instructor..
+A grade associated with individual student participation will be assessed by the instructor.